alexabstreiter/lens-giveaway/README.md

 # Lens Raffle
-A raffle module for the lense protocol.
+A raffle module for the lens protocol.

 ## Installation:
 Run the following commands to deploy the contract (you need enough MATIC tokens in your account):